hjylha/hoi-tech/readme.md

 The most interesting part about technology research in Iron Cross is the game design decision to make industrial technologies that improve economy also decrease research speed, and in fact decrease it much more than most technologies increase it.
 Additionally, some of these industrial technologies are requirements for further research in other areas.
 Thus the player is given a problem of deciding when to take their level of technology up a tier at the cost of their research speed.
 This problem is a significant motivator for this little journey into the the details of the research system.

 In the following, we will discuss what factors have an effect on a tech team researching a technology, and more specifically how the game determines the speed of research.
+This is based on ingame testing and the data from testing can be found in the file [research_speed_testing.csv](tests/research_speed_testing.csv).

 ## What the game tells us